Fees and Service Costs

 individuals who are filing a case to petition the Court for an injunction for

-protection from domestic, repeat sexual or dating violence.
+protection from domestic, stalking, repeat, dating or sexual violence.

 The Clerk & Comptroller does not represent either party in the action, and